The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Overstaying your visa period is illegal and comes with a lot of consequences, including paying a fine of 500 THB for every day of overstay.

-Overstaying for a short period, e.g., one day, won’t likely cause a major trouble, especially for reasons such as flight ticket availability.
+Overstaying for a short period, e.g., one day, won’t likely cause major trouble, especially for reasons such as flight ticket availability.
 But if you are caught by the police with an overstayed visa, chances are that you will be asked to pay a fine, get arrested, and/or get banned from visiting Thailand again.

 Suwanabhumi Airport Departure Area

-If you overstay for a few days, you can just pay fine at the airport and leave Thailand.
+If you overstay for a few days, you can just pay a fine at the airport and leave Thailand.
 It doesn’t have any serious consequences unless you are caught by a policeman such as while you’re walking on a street.

 Recently, the Thai Police launched a crackdown on people overstaying in Thailand, with several people caught, arrested, and later on, deported to their home countries.